richard-scryber/scryber.core/docs/mvc_controller_full.rst

             media='print' />
     </head>

-And in our footer we can add the current page number (of total pages) and an author property directly
+In our footer we can add the current page number (of total pages) and an author property directly

 .. code-block:: html